 When you create a gradable item, it automatically appears in the gradebook and is associated with the appropriate category.
 You can use categories when you create calculated items, such as an assignments average.

 You can create new categories to customize how coursework is grouped in your course.
 Custom categories can be useful when you set up the overall grade.

-To create a new gradebook category, select Open Settings icon to access the Gradebook Settings page.
+To create a new gradebook category, select the Settings icon to access the Gradebook Settings panel.
 Select Add New Category and type a name.

 Each time you create a graded item in your course, you have the option to change the grade category so the item is grouped into one of the custom gradebook categories.
-On the Settings panel, select the custom category in the Grade Category menu.
+On the Gradebook Settings panel, select the custom category in the Grade Categories menu.

 You can create and manage grade notations to override a student's overall grade if their performance falls outside the defined schema.
 For example, if a student has to withdraw from your course in the middle of a semester, you can use a grade notation to indicate the student's circumstance or situation without assigning an actual grade.